flipt-io/flipt/README.md

 - Import and export to allow storing your data as code
 - Cloud-ready.
 Runs anywhere: bare metal, PaaS, K8s, with Docker or without
 - Works with [Prometheus](https://prometheus.io/) and [OpenTelemetry](https://opentelemetry.io/) out of the box 🔋
-- [Filesystem, S3, and Git storage backends](https://www.flipt.io/docs/configuration/storage#filesystem) to support GitOps workflows
+- [Filesystem, Object, Git, and OCI declarative storage backends](https://www.flipt.io/docs/configuration/storage#declarative) to support GitOps workflows and more.
 - Audit logging with webhooks support to track changes to your data

 Are we missing a feature that you'd like to see?
 [Let us know!](https://features.flipt.io)